 How do overcome the fear of physical intimacy?

 There are many things you can do to help yourself to overcome the fear of physical intimacy and live a successful relationship.

 Many people find these things helpful when dealing with the fear of physical intimacy, but bear in mind that some of them might not be right for you.

 As a mature person, you could try these points and see the result.

 1. Belief in yourself.

-Becoming embarrassed or fearful of sexual desires causes you to lose dreams and most of the time you feel loneliness in your relationship.
+Becoming embarrassed or fearful of physical desires causes you to lose dreams and most of the time you feel loneliness in your relationship.

 Sometimes, you may also lack the communication skills to express your feelings to those who love you.

 It may be apparent, but valuing yourself and learning how to communicate and express your feelings assists you overcome your fear.